-For the Dog task, we notice that both VLM-RM as well as ViCLIP-RM collapse; they both learn to strike a particular pose and maintain it for perpetuity.
+For the Dog task, we notice that the policy learned via ViCLIP-RM collapses; it learns to strike a particular pose and maintain it for perpetuity.
 Text2Reward, which does not have access to any visual information, but does have access to ground-truth state information for the Dog including speed, direction, and joint positions, achieves a reward of 63.15.
 Ultimately, Video-TADPoLe achieves a comparable result using a context window of 4, while also distinguishing itself as the most natural-looking policy in qualitative terms as the Dog agent appears to perform step-taking motions, rather than remain stationary.
-Table~\ref{tab:qualitative_prolific} further showcases a higher preference for the naturalness of the learned policies for continuous locomotion achieved by Video-TADPoLe compared to VLM-RM, in both Dog and Humanoid environments.
+Table~\ref{tab:qualitative_prolific} further showcases a higher preference for the naturalness of the learned policies for continuous locomotion achieved by Video-TADPoLe compared to ViCLIP-RM, in both Dog and Humanoid environments.

 In Figure~\ref{fig:reward_comparison_humanoid_walk}, we visualize episode return curves achieved by Video-TADPoLe for a Humanoid agent with the prompt ``a person walking”.
 We visualize how during training, the computed Video-TADPoLe reward shares a positive correlation with the reward computed by a ground-truth function for walking over all episodes, lending confidence to it as a coherent, well-defined reward function.
 We also visualize the ground-truth evaluation curve.
 Figure~\ref{fig:reward_comparison_dog_walking} offers another example for ``a dog walking''.